FZJ-INM1-BDA/siibra-python/docs/index.rst

 * combine atlas information with common scientific Python tools,
 * and combine these in workflows (see :ref:`usecases`).

-`siibra-python` does not ship the atlas datasets themselves.
-Instead, it uses metadata, configurations, and live queries to access distributed data resources on demand.
-Data are fetched lazily and can be cached locally, so workflows only download the elements they use.

 .. grid::

   .. grid-item-card:: siibra-explorer :octicon:`link-external`